ctrlplusb/easy-peasy/README.md

 The following arguments are accepted:

-  - `model` (Object | (any) => Object, required)
+  - `model` (Object | (initialData: any) => Object, required)

     The model representing your store.

-    Alternatively this can be a function that accepts `initialData`, which is provided when using the store within your components.
-The function should then return the model.
-This allows additional runtime configuration/overrides.
+    Alternatively this can be a function that accepts `initialData`.
+The `initialData` can be provided as a prop to the `Provider`.
+This allows additional runtime configuration/overrides against your model.

   - `config` (Object, not required)

-    Provides custom configuration options for your store.
-Please see the [StoreConfig](#StoreConfig) API documentation for a full list of configuration options.
+    Custom [configuration](#storeconfig) for your store.
+Please see the [StoreConfig](#storeconfig) API documentation for a full list of configuration options.

 **Returns**